qyang-nj/llios/macho_parser/README.md

 ⚠️ Please note that ObjC's `+load` methods will also be executed before `main`, but uses a different mechanism.
 See below "+load in ObjC" section.

 ## __LINKEDIT
+`__LINKEDIT` segment contains data that's used by the linker, link symbol table and dyld info.

 ## LC_DYLD_INFO_ONLY
 ``` c